Should

 Jesus warned His followers against using

-negative consequences to the use of violence.
-Violence begets violence, and
+There will be negative consequences to the use of violence.
+Violence begets

-than your words.
-Do not make the mistake of teaching your children to use
+children more than your words.
+Do not make the mistake of teaching your

 Jesus told His followers to be as wise as